UM Department of Surgery Continues to Lead Through Surgical Innovation

 The challenges of organ transplantation are also being studied by Dr. John LaMattina’s team within the Division of Transplant Surgery, who are exploring the use of donated human livers, deemed unsuitable for transplantation, as scaffolds on which to engraft healthy cells.
 The decellularized scaffold provides a suitable matrix to promote the growth and differentiation of these liver cells into a bioartificial organ suitable for transplantation.

-One of the most prominent achievements resulted from Dr. Stephen Bartlett’s and Dr. Rolf Barth’s research in vascularized composite allotransplantation.
+Dr. Rolf Barth’s research program includes vascularized composite allotransplantation.
 This ground-breaking approach allows the replacement of skin, muscle and bone tissues to restore both form and function to massive injuries resulting from burns or trauma.
 In 2012, a team of University of Maryland surgeons performed a high-profile face transplant which included the engraftment of multiple types of tissues.
 The success of this surgery is the culmination of laboratory research efforts sponsored by the Department of Defense.

 Dr. Jian-Ying Wang’s research program has been continuously funded by multiple NIH grants and VA Merit-Review grants for more than 20 years.
 Dr. Wang's current work is highly focused on the regulation of gut epithelial renewal and barrier function.
 Dr. Wang's research projects are directly relevant to patients with trauma, hemorrhage, and massive surgical operations.